Kruševlje: Danube Swabian village

 Every family kept horses, carriages, carts and later tractors and threshing machines.
 Some families had also a house in its fields, called Sallasch, where they kept more livestock and some serving-men.
-Many families from Kruševlje possessed their fields and vineyards to the north, towards Riđica, because all the other land parts were pasture-grounds, grassland, fens, or saltfields unsuitable for cultivation and tillage.
+A number of families from Kruševlje possessed their fields and vineyards to the north, towards Riđica, because all the other land parts were pasture-grounds, grassland, fens, or saltfields unsuitable for cultivation and tillage.
 Saltpetre excavating was also one of Kruševlje's main jobs.
 It was used instead of oily soda for soap-making.
-Along all the village and field streets thousands of mulberry-trees were planted and the silk-worm breeding was a very profitable job for the entire region as well as the hemp cultivating and selling to the hemp factories in Stanišić or Prigrevica.
+Along all the village and field streets thousands of mulberry-trees were planted and the silk-worm breeding was a profitable job for the entire region as well as the hemp cultivating and selling to the hemp factories in Stanišić or Prigrevica.

 The railroad was built in 1895 connecting Sombor and Baja and it passed Kruševlje about two miles to the south.
 In the beginning, the inhabitants of Kruševlje had to go to Stanišić or Gakovo railroad stations, both about 3 miles away.
 But, in 1912 a small station was built south of the village, so that the inhabitants had their own station, which was later in 1924 connected with the village by narrow railroad-track.
 It was originally built for cargo-wagons, but it was used also for civil traffic.

 The wagons were pulled by horses and later by a locomotive to the main railroad where the travellers had to wait for the train.
 The narrow railroad was removed in 1948, and the main railroad was used for passengers until 1979 and for cargo-transport until 1991, but was never removed.
 Kruševlje was electrified in 1925 from Stanišić, had a steam-mill, a library, a four-class primary school, a nursery-garden, a silk-manufactory and was a fairly prosperous community.

-The population number was increasing very fast, and by 1878 Kruševlje had 968 inhabitants, by 1890 1,092 inhabitants, by 1910 976 inhabitants, by 1921 935 inhabitants.
-In the 1830s and in the 1870s there were outbursts of cholera, dysentery and fever and many people died within a few days.
+The population number was increasing fast, and by 1878 Kruševlje had 968 inhabitants, by 1890 1,092 inhabitants, by 1910 976 inhabitants, by 1921 935 inhabitants.
+In the 1830s and in the 1870s there were outbursts of cholera, dysentery and fever and a number of people died within a few days.
 By the year of 1831 there was even a plague in Kruševlje which returned again in 1868 killing some families as well.

 In the 1890s and especially between the years of 1900 and 1914 dozens of families emigrated to the United States.
 In 1940 in Kruševlje was 907 inhabitants and in 1941 about 940, about 150 people less than 50 years before.
 There were 172 houses in 1890, about 200 in 1921 and 225 houses in 1940.
 During World War I more than 250 men from Kruševlje participated as soldiers in Austro-Hungarian army, and more than 150 were killed or wounded, mostly in Galicia on the Eastern front.